-This crochet hook is made from TEXAS CEDAR ROOT BURL and your Choice of GABON EBONY, BLOODWOOD or TULIPWOOD.
+This crochet hook is made from TEXAS CEDAR ROOT BURL and your Choice of GABON EBONY, BLOODWOOD, TULIPWOOD or PURPLEHEART.
 This hook is shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 The crochet hook measures 5 3/4" to 8" long depending on the size of the hook and is 3/4" to 1" in diameter at its widest.

 Sizes K (6.5mm) and smaller are 5 3/4" to 6 1/4" long.